 The design of the Noontec Hammo Go looks striking.
 The red-black version features a striking red inner hanger and a black outer hanger.
 The inside of the temple is covered with a kind of imitation leather and also lined.
 The black earcups are also made of imitation leather and are padded inside.
 Both earcups are also movable, as well as the bracket can be adjusted by about 25mm.
 On the side is the shiny metallic logo of noontec.

-An interesting feature of the Hammo Go is the so-called 'noice canceling'.
+An interesting function of the Hammo Go is the so-called 'noice canceling'.
 All ambient noise is suppressed as best as possible.
-To activate the function, the enclosed batteries must first be inserted into a battery compartment on the side of the auricle.
-Then you have to put a small switch, which is also located on the pinna.
+To activate the function, the included batteries must first be inserted into a battery compartment on the side of the ear cup.
+You then have to turn on a small switch, which is also located on the ear cup.

 The Hammo Go uses a so-called SCCB audio technology and has a Votrik HD 500 as a driver unit.
 This is an 50mm driver unit whose frequency spectrum is between 5 and 30.000Hz.